jadonk/cloud9-examples/Grove-Music-Kit-for-Pocket-Beagle.md

 ### Description:

-In this lesson, students will learn how to use the 2 buttons to select the next song or the last song.
+In this lesson, students will learn how to use the 2 buttons to select the next song or the last song. the buttons not only can select the next song or the last song by press instantly but also can play music by Press longly.

 The LCD will show the name of the song.

 ### Hardware Requirement: